nerds-with-keyboards/routerino/README.md

 ## Installation

-You can quickly install Routerino as a development dependency.
 Ensure that you have React and React DOM installed in your project as peer dependencies.
+To add as a dev dependency:

 ```sh
 npm i routerino -D